MicrosoftDocs/power-platform/power-virtual-agents/advanced-clu-entity-registration.md

 This article discusses adding language understanding entities to a Power Virtual Agents bot.
 The entities are composed of the following boolean, string, and number datatypes.

-- Choice.Boolean --> `BooleanDatatype`
+- BooleanDatatype: `Choice.Boolean`
-- Geography.Location, Regex , List, General.Event, General.Organization, Phone Number, IpAddress, Person.Name, Phone Number, URL --> `StringDatatype`
+- StringDatatype: `Geography.Location, Regex , List, General.Event, General.Organization, Phone Number, IpAddress, Person.Name, Phone Number, URL`
-- Number -> `NumberDatatype`
+- NumberDatatype: `Number`

 > [!NOTE]
 > Composite entities (entities with multiple components) map to the `StringDataype`.

-## JSON Schema table
+## Schema table

 Bot creators can use sample JSON code to register [entities](advanced-entities-slot-filling.md).
 Entities resolve to complex datatypes.
 You can manually map CLU entities to PVA datatypes by using the following JSON code blocks.